 Headteacher of St. Catherine of Siena Catholic Primary School, Birmingham

-I am delighted to be able to contribute to Catholic Education within Birmingham now and in the future by being a member of the BCPP Management Board.
-It is the role of the Management Board to support and challenge Julie-Anne, the BCPP Director, as the BCCP continues to support and guide teaching staff and leaders in all its member schools.
-Having previously been Chair of the BCPP Management Board, I feel I am well equipped to both challenge and support the BCPP to ensure the very best for its member schools.
+I am delighted to be able to contribute to Catholic Education within Birmingham now and in the future by being a member of the CPP Management Board.
+It is the role of the Management Board to support and challenge Julie-Anne, the CPP Director, as the Partnership continues to support and guide teaching staff and leaders in all its member schools.
+Having previously been Chair of the BCPP Management Board, I feel I am well equipped to both challenge and support the Partnership to ensure the very best for its member schools.

 Headteacher at Our Lady & St Kenelm Catholic Primary School, Dudley

 I have been at OLSK for seven years now and love every minute of it.
-I am Chair of the Board at the BCPP and a trained Ofsted Inspector.
+I am Chair of the Board at the Catholic Primary Partnership and a trained Ofsted Inspector.
 I am also an S48 RE Inspector for the Diocese and an Associate headteacher for the Diocese supporting and mentoring new headteachers across the Diocese.